Git-BritHub/Regex-My-Email/gist-eregex.md

 | s | `Dotall` or `Dot` `.` will match any character, including newline. |  |

 ### Grouping and Capturing
 Groups allow you to combine a sequence of tokens to operate on them together.
 Capture groups can be referenced by a backreference and accessed separately in the results.
+In our 'Matching an Email' Regex, `([a-z0-9_\.-]+)` is the capturing group for the username part of the email.
+The parenthesis `()` are used to define it, the content matched by this group will be captured for further use or extraction.
+Our next capturing group, `([\da-z\.-]+)` is for the domain name part of the email.
+Similar to our first capture group that is also enclosed in `()`, it contains the character classes enclosed in `[]`brackets.
+The final Capture Group in our 'Matching an Email' Regex involves
+`([a-z\.]{2,6})`; which is used for the top-level domain (TLD) part of the email.
 For reference, I've included a table of Groups and Capturing below:

 | Groups & Capturing | Description | Example |
 | ------------------- | ----------- | ------- |